The Mad Fox: Plot

 During Heian period, well-renowned fortune-teller Kamo no Yasunori reads his oracle scroll The Golden Crow and learns he should adopt a particular girl.
 His two disciples, Abe no Yasuna and Absiya Doman, search separately for this girl.
 Yasuna discovers identical twin girls born to Lord Shoji of Izumi at the correct time and returns with the older one, Sakaki.

 Ten years later strange omens and The Golden Crow tell Yasunori that the heirless crown prince is cursed and the country will soon be in turmoil.
 A second prediction is made but Yasunori can tell this only to his successor.
 Doman arrives late, saying he went to the royal court to urge them to consult with Yasunori.
 This action was disrespectful and Yasunori publicly denounces Doman and says Doman will not be his successor.
 Yasunori starts a journey to the Imperial Court.
 Yasunori's wife lusts after Doman and has her husband killed on the road blaming the murder on bandits.

 Without a formal succession document Sakaki realises that the Court will appoint Doman as successor.
 As she loves Yasuna she intrigues against Doman by appearing at Court as heir of her adopted father and the Court declares that lots shall be cast to determine the successor.
 However, when Sakaki opens the locked box that should contain The Golden Crow the box is empty.
 Suspicion is cast all around.
 Doman imprisons Yasuna and tortures Sakaki to death.
 Yasunori's widow privately confesses to Doman that she stole the scroll to help him succeed and she initiates an affair with him.
 Yasuna escapes, finding Sakaki dead and overhearing the deceitful plan he goes mad and attacks the conspirators.
 Yasunori's widow dies in a fire and Yasuna escapes with The Golden Crow scroll.

-Wandering madly wearing both his and Sakaki's clothes, Yasuna ends up in Izumi where he sees Sakaki's identical twin sister Kuzunorha.
+Wandering madly wearing both his and Sakaki's clothes, Yasuna ends up in Izumi where he sees Sakaki's identical twin sister Kuzunoha.
 Lord Shoji takes him in and the family overlook his mistaken belief that Kuzunoha is Sakaki.
 Yasuna does not believe himself mad and wonders why Shoji does not yet permit them to wed.